 I asked Olivia, "Did you feel any better about life after talking to these girls?"
 She stated no. I then told Olivia, "This type of therapy replacement is only doing half the job of an effective support group.
 Instead of moving on with your life with new found hope, you become more entrenched in your bitterness towards the world.
 Without facing your troubles and gaining this new outlook on life, you will not be able to completely overcome your depression."

 I referred Olivia to a teen's support group in the local area and also gave her tips to minimalize her online time.
 Think of your Olivia.
 What other ways could you address his or her depression?
-Is this one of the underlying causes of his or her internet addiction?
+Is this one of the underlying causes of his or her problematic internet use?

 The nature of the internet use can vary by gender.
 Female clients seek companionship and relish the idea that no one can judge them primarily on their looks.
-Males, seeking self-esteem through power and domination, gravitate towards online war games such as DOOM III in which they can be transformed into a strong, powerful soldier fighting in a futuristic world.
+Males, seeking self-esteem through power and domination, gravitate towards online war games in which they can be transformed into a strong, powerful soldier fighting in a futuristic world.